Zero4793/Zeros-Assortment/README.md

 	no or limited shop. gain via tags? unable to skip? jokers are eternal and negative?
 Min viable starting deck?
 Reactive
-	blind scores equal highest round score achieved this round. have to keep upping the ante Manager/Employer
+	blind scores equal highest round score achieved this round. have to keep upping the ante Flat Earth
-	0 joker slots, all jokers are negative and rental Flat Earth
 	no planet cards
 	some bonus/buff
 some ancient astronomer reference
 	all planet cards are secret at start they only add to pool once played
-Royal/Noble
-	only the face cards. opposite to abandoned
 Whole in One
 	if hand doesnt beat blind, reset total score to zero its not quite like needle, you get your multiple hands, but you keep trying until one beats it. they do not accumulate